-Description of asset Investment Manager Valuatio n hierarch y Basis of valuation Observable and unobservable inputs Key sensitivities affecting the valuations provided Pooled Investments - Equity funds UK and Overseas Managed Funds LGIM - MSCI Low Carbon Ruffer - Absolute Return Fund Morgan Stanley - Global Sustain Fund Level 2 The NAV for each share class is calculated based on the market value of the underlying equity assets Evaluated price feeds Not required Unquoted bonds and unit trusts PIMCO - Global Bonds Oak Hill Advisors NT - Ultra Short Bond Level 2 Fixed income securities are priced based on evaluated prices provided by independent pricing services Evaluated price feeds Not required Pooled Long Lease Property Fund Abrdn- Long Lease Property Level 2 The Aberdeen Standard Long Lease Property Fund is priced on a Single Swinging Price In house evaluation of market data Not required Private equity Unigestion Level 3 Comparable valuation of similar companies in accordance with International Private and Venture Capital Valuation Guidelines 2012 Earnings before interest, tax, depreciation and amortisation (EBITDA) multiple Valuations could be affected by changes to expected cashflows, cost of replacing key business assets, or by any differences between the audited and unaudited accounts Infrastructure funds Partners Group - Infrastructure Aviva Infrastructure Level 3 Valued by Fund Managers at the lower of cost and fair value.
+Description of asset Valuation hierarchy Basis of valuation Observable and unobservable inputs Key sensitivities affecting the valuations provided Pooled Investments - Equity funds UK and Overseas Managed Funds Level 2 The NAV for each share class is calculated based on the market value of the underlying equity assets Evaluated price feeds Not required Unquoted bonds and unit trusts Level 2 Fixed income securities are priced based on evaluated prices provided by independent pricing services Evaluated price feeds Not required Pooled Long Lease Property Fund Level 2 The Aberdeen Standard Long Lease Property Fund is priced on a Single Swinging Price In house evaluation of market data Not required Private equity Level 3 Comparable valuation of similar companies in accordance with International Private and Venture Capital Valuation Guidelines 2012 Earnings before interest, tax, depreciation and amortisation (EBITDA) multiple Valuations could be affected by changes to expected cashflows, cost of replacing key business assets, or by any differences between the audited and unaudited accounts

+Infrastructure funds Level 3 Valued by Fund Managers at the lower of cost and fair value.
 Managers use their judgement having regard to the Equity and Venture Capital Valuation Guidelines 2012 guidelines noted above Upward valuations are only considered where there is validation of the investment objectives, and such progress can be demonstrated.
-Downward valuations are enacted where the manager considers there is an impairment to the underlying investment

-Illiquid Darwin Level 3 Valued by Fund In house Valuations could be Alternatives Alternatives Managers at the lower of cost and fair value. evaluation of market data affected by changes to expected cashflows, Man Group cost of replacing key Alpha Real Abrdn - MSPC business assets, or by any differences between the audited and unaudited accounts Partners - MSPC
+Downward valuations are enacted where the manager considers there is an impairment to the underlying investment Illiquid Alternatives Level 3 Valued by Fund Managers at the lower of cost and fair value.
+In house evaluation of market data Valuations could be affected by changes to expected cashflows, cost of replacing key business assets, or by any differences between the audited and unaudited accounts